jtdaugherty/brick/docs/guide.rst

 The most direct way to scroll a viewport is to make *scrolling requests* in the ``EventM`` event-handling monad.
-Scrolling requests ask the render to update the state of a viewport the next time the user interface is rendered.
-Those state updates will be made with respect to the *previous* viewport state.
+Scrolling requests ask the renderer to update the state of a viewport the next time the user interface is rendered.
+Those state updates will be made with respect to the *previous* viewport state, i.e., the state of the viewports as of the end of the most recent rendering.
 This approach is the best approach to use to scroll widgets that have no notion of a cursor.
 For cursor-based scrolling, see `Scrolling Viewports With Visibility Requests`_.

 To make scrolling requests, we first create a ``Brick.Main.ViewportScroll`` from a viewport name with